 - a.
-You will deliver four major speeches in the course.
+You will deliver two major speeches in the course.
 More information about speech purposes and instructions will be included in the weeks sections.
 Below you will find basic information about each speech. - i.
-The Speech of Introduction will be submitted as a video file or web link (YouTube) and viewed asynchronously. - ii.
-The Informative Speech will be delivered to your audience in real-time in your Video Conference Meeting. - iii.
-The Special Occasion Speech will be submitted as a video file or web link (YouTube) and viewed asynchronously. - iv.
-The Persuasive Speech will be delivering to your audience in real-time in your Video Conference Meeting.
+The Informative Speech will be delivered to your audience in real-time in your Video Conference Meeting. - ii.
+The Persuasive Speech will be delivered to your audience in real-time in your Video Conference Meeting.
 Additionally, this speech will require you to use researched information and sources in your speech and to use a PowerPoint Presentation.